Paychecks, Playdates and the Never-Ending Pile of Laundry

 Sip, laugh, repeat.
 “Mom Guilt”, the one accessory every mom seems to wear.
 “Mom Guilt” sneaks in when you miss a ball game for work, serve cereal for dinner (again), or just crave a moment alone.

-Jasmine boldly declared she had canceled her subscription to “Mom Guilt”.
-Of course, this made us all laugh a little too loudly in the restaurant.
-(Again, we were the fun table.)
-Jasmine admitted she used to subscribe to “Mom Guilt” and would feel guilty about correcting her children.
-Jasmine recalled how her faith helped her understand that correction isn’t rejection.
-She now makes sure her kids know correction comes from love, not disappointment.
-“As a child of God, my “daddy” is already pleased with me.”
-She wants to mirror that example and doesn’t want her children to feel like they have to check some type of “Mommy box” for her to be proud of them.
-“I may have to correct or discipline, but there is nothing they can do that can make me any prouder of them.
-Just like my Heavenly Father is pleased with me.
-Trust me, while I know He is pleased with me, I also know that doesn’t exclude me from correction,” She laughed.
+I had to cancel my subscription to “Mom Guilt”.
+Back when I subscribed to “Mom Guilt”, I would feel guilty about correcting my children.
+Again, my faith helped me understand that correction isn’t rejection.
+Today, I make sure my kids know correction comes from love, not disappointment.
+As a child of God, my “daddy” is already pleased with me.
+I want to mirror that example.
+I do not want my children to feel like they have to check some type of “Mommy box” for me to be proud of them.
+I may have to correct or discipline, but there is nothing they can do that can make me any prouder of them, just like my Heavenly Father is pleased with me.

-Syi believes her role is to love, guide, and discipline.
-She leads by example.
-Through everything she’s been through she’s learned to make time for herself and appreciate her human side.
-“Guilt hit me hardest when it came to finances.
+I believe my role is to love, guide, and discipline.
+I try to lead by example.
+Over the years, I've learned to make time for myself and appreciate my human side.
+Guilt would hit me hardest when it came to finances.
 I had to learn to say no, because we just didn’t have it.
 The kids needed to learn that you have to work for what you want.
-Kids need to learn critical thinking and figure out what’s worth it and what’s not.
-Guardians make mistakes and so do parents, and you know what, that’s okay.
-The key is not to dwell on it.”
+I had to teach them about critical thinking and how to figure out what’s worth it and what’s not.
+Guardians, like parents make mistakes, and you know what, that’s okay.
+The key is not to dwell on it.

-Mo tries to go home with a ready attitude, drawing a clear line between “Work Mo” and “Home Mom.”
-Mixing the two worlds only leads to frustration and turbocharges “Mom Guilt.”
-“If I’m still in work mode at home, I miss out on those little moments with my kids, moments I can never get back.
-On the flip side, if I bring home mode to the office, my work suffers and that could have very negative repercussions.”
+I try to go home each day with a ready attitude.
+I draw a clear line between “Work Mo” and “Home Mom” because mixing the two worlds leads to frustration and just turbocharges “Mom Guilt.”
+If I’m still in work mode at home, I miss out on those little moments with my kids, moments I can never get back.
+On the flip side, if I bring home MO to the office, my work suffers and that could have very real, negative repercussions.

 We concluded that while “Mom Guilt” was real, we were all canceling our subscriptions, effective today!
 We choose grace, self-forgiveness and maybe an extra cookie (or five) when the kids aren’t looking.
 At the end of the day, perfect moms don’t exist, but real moms know how to laugh, love, and find that hidden stash of chocolate when necessary.